 If you believe the creditor is calling about a legitimate debt you wish to pay, you can stop collection calls by requesting written communication as the form of resolving the matter.
 Debt collectors must abide by this request, calling you again would be a violation of the law.

 If you continue to receive these calls after this request, you should utilize phone recording services to provide hard evidence of harassment.

 You may feel guilty or embarrassed about the possibility of not being able to pay your bills.
 The collector absolutely is aware of this fact, despite how much you try to hide it over the phone, they will try to take advantage of that in any way possible.

 The key to managing emotions is to treat the conversation as strictly business.
 A debt collector's entire strategy is to play on your feelings of guilt, anxiety, and fear.
 Remaining calm will throw them off their game and give you the upper hand.

+Contrary to some belief, debt collectors are not the mob and there is no legal obligation to communicate with them directly.
+Despite their brazen confidence, debt collectors are held accountable to the same FCC telemarketing rules and restrictions as all other business-related calls.
 Much like spam calls, you hold the right and power to opt-out of debt collection calls by communicating you do not consent to the call.

 Imagine how satisfying it would be to spoil all the fun for a debt collector.
 Imagine their disappointment when they’re unable to reach your phone number at all or when they fall for one of RoboKiller's hilarious pre-recorded Answer Bots.

 RoboKiller, the #1 robocall blocker app, offers call blocking and Answer Bot call recording technology to equip you with the tools to fight back against debt collectors.
 You can add numbers to your personal block list, identify callers in real-time, and much more.